XolioCore/LearningCSharp.App/NET.CSharp.Learning/Basics/README - C# Basics.md

 ## Formatting strings

 ### Escape character sequences
+Use character escape sequences when you need to insert a special character into a literal string.

 - \n sequence will add a new line
 - \t sequence will add a tab
+- \" for double quotation mark
+- \\ when you need to use a backslash in all other scenarios

 ```
 Console.WriteLine("Hello\nWorld!");